Michael A Rizzotti

 Jesus takes great care to point out that the key to his message will be lost by those caught up in the material aspect of the worldly existence.
 In the same manner as the true meaning of the message from the miracles is lost to the marvel and spectacle of the sign.
 The world would soon rather forget that Jesus cures the unclean, the outcasts and the excluded which society abhors and segregates.
 His miracles transgress the boundaries of the sacred and transcend them.
 By doing so, he shatters the structure of the sacred and the hierarchy on which society is built.

 There is more to the profane than one might expect, even though the sacred consolidates all the attention on itself and dismisses the profane as a non-entity, as something remote and insignificant.
 We have seen that the profane is repudiated as the common, the ordinary, the hidden; it is decried as the other.
 And as such it is kept apart from the sacred hierarchy.
 The sacred tries to keep this other reality overshadowed and hidden so as to highlight its own power and play down the reality of the profane.
-As we have seen in Genesis, the serpent is a symbol of the Goddess and the tree is a metaphor of Asherah.
-These religious truths have been deliberately excluded from the divine reality of the Old Testament.
-These examples represent the profane and excluded reality in the religious experience.

 Even though the sacred deliberately tries to deprecate the profane, it is nonetheless a reality, a dynamic entity essential to the existence and the survival of the sacred experience.